Tate cohomology and local base change of generic representations of ${\rm GL}_3$ -- non-banal case: Local Langlands Correspondence

-\subsection{Local base Change for cyclic extension}
+\subsection{Local base change for cyclic extension}

-Let $F$ be a finite extension of $\mathbb{Q}_p$ and let $E$ be a finite cyclic Galois extension of $F$ of prime degree $l$.
-The base change operation on irreducible smooth representations of ${\rm GL}_n(F)$ over complex vector spaces is characterised by certain character identities (see \cite[Chapter 3]{Arthur_Clozel_BC}).
-Here, we recall the relation between local Langlands correspondence and local base change for $GL_n$.
+Let $F$ be a finite extension of $\mathbb{Q}_p$, and let $E$ be a Galois extension of $F$ of prime degree $l$, where $l\ne p$.
+The base change lifting on irreducible smooth representations of $G_n(F)$ over complex vector spaces is characterized by certain character identities (\cite[Chapter 3]{Arthur_Clozel_BC}).
+In this subsection, we recall the relation between the local Langlands correspondence and the local base change lifting of $l$-adic generic representations of $G_n(F)$ to $G_n(E)$.